Daily Grain Network Status – March 2, 2022 MAR 3 2022 | Producers | Blog Post

 Little movement for either railway yesterday with CN volumes climbing slightly with a nominal decline for CP.

 Cars Not Moving

-· West coast unloads (1,080) declined nearly 30% from the prior day reflecting lower unloads at Vancouver and improved unloads at Prince Rupert.
+West coast unloads (376) declined nearly 40% from the prior day with lower unloads at both west coast ports.

 At the mid point of week 31, Vancouver unloads continue to track slightly ahead of last week while Prince Rupert is well ahead of the low unloads seen last week.

 For more information, go to www.agtransportcoalition.com* The Ag Transportation Coalition is comprised of the Canadian Canola Growers Association (CCGA), Alberta Wheat Commission (AWC), Pulse Canada, Manitoba Pulse Growers Association (MPGA), Western Grain Elevator Association (WGEA), Saskatchewan Wheat Development Commission, Inland Terminal Association of Canada (ITAC) and the Canadian Special Crops Association (CSCA).
 All daily network status reports are available on the Pulse Canada website.